-stagflation - brings many reminders of the 1960s and 70s, and with them, concern that we may be headed to a new era of high inflation.
-Figure 4 shows U.S. inflation and unemployment from 1960 until 1985.
+The current environment, with its high inflation and slowing growth-a return of stagflation-brings many reminders of the 1960s and 1970s, and with them, concern that we may be headed to a new era of high inflation.
+Figure 4 shows the U.S. inflation and unemployment rates from 1960 until 1985.
 Inflation is measured by both the PCE price index and core PCE (PCE less food and energy); the unemployment rate gap is measured by civilian unemployment less the CBO's estimate of the natural rate of unemployment.
 The two large oil price shocks in the 1970s created surges in inflation that are clearly visible in the figure.
 Even though core PCE excludes food and energy prices, both inflation measures paint a very similar picture.
-The red line shows a linear trend estimated using PCE inflation between 1960 and 1981 as inflation drifted upwards from around 2 percent to almost 10 percent.
+The dashed line shows a linear trend estimated using PCE inflation between 1960 and 1981 as inflation drifted upwards from around 2 percent to almost 10 percent.